Renting Property Leytonstone, Leyton, Wanstead and Surrounding Areas

 Property ownership is not for everyone and to some the concept of renting offers a degree of freedom and flexibility.
 In parts of Europe, renting is the preferred option and the benefits include: no long-term mortgage commitments, freedom to move around and peace of mind in terms of property maintenance and upkeep expenses.
 For others, buying may be their long-term objective, so whilst saving for a deposit, renting makes for a short-to- medium-term option.
 Renting also offers you a chance to “try before you buy” in terms of location.

 Before viewing any properties, take time to prepare, especially if you are moving to a new area.
 Work out your essential requirements and if this is your first move, it’s important to understand the costs involved.
 Aside from the monthly rent, a tenant is usually responsible to pay for all their utilities including gas, electric, water rates and council tax.
 Other potential costs include phone and internet connections, a T.V. licence, removal or van hire and perhaps a resident parking permit.
-You will usually be required to pay one month’s rent in advance, a tenancy deposit (also called a damage deposit) and agency fees.
+You will usually be required to pay one month’s rent in advance and a tenancy deposit (also called a damage deposit).

 Any reputable agent will carry out a credit check and apply for references so establish exactly how much money the agent / landlord requires from you before parting with a holding deposit to secure a property.